Amir-souhail/Digital-CADD-Certification-Course/Chapter 15/Readme.md

 ---

-> _This repository is part of my ongoing journey learning SOLIDWORKS as an R&D Engineer working on autonomous underwater vehicles (AUVs)._ 🌊⚙️
+> _This repository is part of my ongoing journey learning SOLIDWORKS as an R&D Engineer working on autonomous underwater vehicles (AUVs), and is based on content from the DigitalCADD Certification Course._ 🌊⚙️